shadiknaushad/first-project/README.md

 # bmi_calculator

-A new Flutter project flutter shadiknaushad khan
+A new Flutter project is code by shadik

 ## Getting Started